fractaledmind/feather/README.md

 ## Code of Conduct

-Everyone interacting in the Feather project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/fractaledmind/feather/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Plume project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/fractaledmind/plume/blob/main/CODE_OF_CONDUCT.md).